Madison County Tourism Development Authority Info

 The TDA currently meets on the second Tuesday of February, April, June, August, October and December.
 During this time, tourism-related grants can be approved and distributed.
 Grants are not guaranteed to applicants and the Board may grant partial funds to any given application.

-Current TDA Board: Bill Ricker (Chair), Jackie Ball (Co-chair), O’Neal Shelton (Secretary), Laura Ponder, Pete Dixon, Tim Capps, Jackie Jolly, Aaron Haynie, Bob Kiggins and Abby Norton.
+Current TDA Board: Jackie Ball, Laura Ponder, Pete Dixon, Jackie Jolly, Aaron Haynie, Bob Kiggins and Abby Norton.

 Staff: Bill Downey (Administrator)